madatajs/madata/backends/basic/README.md

 **URL format:** *(anything not matched by other backends)*

 Load the URL as a remote resource.
-This is the default backend when `Backend.create()` cannot find any matching backend.
+This is the default backend when `Backend.from()` cannot find any matching backend.